Saravananmoorthy/LAXPT/README.md

 Current machine states:

 puppet01.vm.local         running (virtualbox)
-checkmk01.vm.local        running (virtualbox)
-checkmk02.vm.local        running (virtualbox)
-solr01.vm.local           running (virtualbox)
-solr02.vm.local           running (virtualbox)
+xmon.vm.local             not created (virtualbox) checkmk01.vm.local        not created (virtualbox) checkmk02.vm.local        not created (virtualbox) solr01.vm.local           not created (virtualbox) solr02.vm.local           not created (virtualbox) opsview.vm.local          not created (virtualbox) jenkins.vm.local          not created (virtualbox)

 This environment represents multiple VMs.
 The VMs are all listed above with their current state.
 For more information about a specific